mitsuhiko/lucumr/2015/4/28/unintended-affordances.rst

 Traditionally many institutions and professions and their customers had legitimate reasons for why they want encryption.
 That includes banks and lawyers for instance.
 But not everybody is entitled to privacy in all situations.
-For instance convicted criminals are not but many lawful professions need to be heavily surveyed for security.
+For instance convicted criminals are not.
+Likewise many lawful professions need to be heavily surveyed for security.
 That privacy and safety stand in a big conflict was recently quite dramatically demonstrated when a pilot hid his psychological problems from his employer and intentionally caused a plane to crash.

+However encryption is like a ticket gate in the sense, that there is no way around it.
+For nobody (if it works).
+This has a lot consequences I think we did not yet discuss as a society.

 The Cost of Encryption
 ----------------------

-Encryption is (when implemented properly) a very binary enforcement: there is no way around it.
+When implemented properly, encryption is a very binary enforcement: there is no way around it.
 It's something that we as developers like very much because it just “makes sense” to us.
 But it does not come for free.

 First of all encryption cannot stand on it's own, it needs the concept of trust.
 The most common form of encryption these days is SSL where the user does not really have much of a choice in defining trust.
-The trust there is acquired by giving someone at a specific (private!) instituation money and a copy of a passport.
+The trust there is acquired by giving someone at a specific (private!) institution money and a copy of a passport.
 This system does not scale, and the number of SSL hosts is exploding.
 Now that everybody and their dog uses SSL on their blogs the total stress put on this system is even larger than